pmall/nextjs-14-authjs-template/README.md

 # Next.js 14 Authentication Template with Auth.js

-This repository is a template for setting up authentication with Auth.js in a Next.js 14 project using the page router and server actions.
+This repository is a template for setting up authentication with Auth.js in a Next.js 14 project using the app router and server actions.

 ### Key Features